Cardio vs Strength Training: Benefits and Differences

 Strength training involves working against force or resistance to build strength and muscle.
 Typically, the resistance used is free weights or weight machines, but you can also use resistance bands and your body weight.

-Unlike cardio, strength training is done at a moderate-intensity to high-intensity, anaerobically (without oxygen).
+Unlike cardio, strength training is done at a moderate-to-high intensity, anaerobically (without oxygen).
 In aerobic activity, oxygen is used to burn fat and carbohydrates to produce ATP.
 In anaerobic exercise, glycogen converts into ATP to use as fuel in a process known as glycolysis.
-Lactic acid is produced as a byproduct.
+Lactic acid is produced as a by-product.

 Due to the build up of lactic acid, it's harder to sustain anaerobic exercise.
 That's why strength training involves short bursts of activity.